Bombardier beetle: Behavior

 Most species of bombardier beetles are carnivorous, including the larva.
 The beetle typically hunts at night for other insects, but will often congregate with others of its species when not actively looking for food.

 Anatomy

 There are two large glands that open at the tip of the abdomen.
 Each gland is composed of a thick walled vestibule which contains a mixture of catalases and peroxidases produced by the secretory cells that line the vestibule.
 Both glands are also made up of a thin-walled and compressible reservoir which contains an aqueous solution of hydroquinones and hydrogen peroxide.

 Mechanism of defense

-When the beetle feels threatened it opens a valve which allows the aqueous solution from the reservoir to reach the vestibule.
+Aqueous solutions of reactants are stored in separate reservoirs within the beetle’s body.
+When the beetle feels threatened, it opens a valve which allows the solutions to reach the vestibule.
 The catalases lining the vestibule wall facilitate the decomposition of hydrogen peroxide, as in the following theoretical reaction:

-H2O2(aq) -> H2O(l) + 1/2O2(g)

 The peroxidase enzymes facilitate the oxidation of the hydroquinones into quinones (benzene-1,4-diol into 1,4-benzoquinone and analogously for methyl hydroquinone), as in the following theoretical reaction: